 Kaldor [47] emphasised the need to distinguish between informative and persuasive advertising.
-His account is worth quoting here in full:- the argument).
+His account is worth quoting here in full:-

+"We must distinguish here, of course, between the purely informative element in advertising and the persuasive element (which belongs to another branch of the argument).
 If, to take an example, XX Ltd spend large sums annually on advertisements, saying 'XX is good for you,' this may be an effective method of increasing the sales of XX beer, but the informative content of the advertising is merely this: 'XX Ltd believe that the consumption of XX is beneficial to health.'
-Whether this is a valuable piece information or not, its information value is exhausted as soon as the public are first told of it. further repetition of the message, and its display in form. does not serve the purpose information but of persuasion, it serves the purpose of inducing the public to believe it as well, and to keep it in the foreground of consciousness.
+Whether this is a valuable piece of information or not, its information value is exhausted as soon as the public are first told of it.
+Any further repetition of the message, and its display in prominent form, does not serve the purpose of information but of persuasion, it serves the purpose of inducing the public to believe it as well, and to keep it in the foreground of consciousness.
 While as a means of persuasion it may be very effective, its information value is zero."